 This section illustrates some basic supported RSM deployments.

 JTAPI: The request to start monitoring an agent’s phone is made through JTAPI.
-This requires a JTAPI application user to be defined on each Unified CM cluster in the environment, and to be associated to all agent phones.
+This requires a JTAPI application user to be defined on each Unified Communications Manager cluster in the environment, and to be associated to all agent phones.

 The following scenarios depict basic supported configurations for the RSM product in a multisite deployment.

 The following figure depicts a simple multisite setup involving a single Unified Communications Manager cluster and a single VRU.

 Figure 14.
 Multisite Deployment with a Single Unified Communications Manager Cluster and Single VRU

 In this scenario, the Unified Communications Manager and Unified CCE environment is co-located in Atlanta, and the Austin location contains the entire end-user population.
 The VRU is a VXML Gateway/Voice Gateway in Atlanta, controlled by a Unified CVP Call Server also in Atlanta.